Are the Earnings at Acme Packet Hiding Something?

 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at Acme Packet consult the quarterly period chart below.

-On a 12-month basis, the trend at Acme Packet looks very good.
-At 69.0 days, it is 14.9 days better than the five-year average of 83.9 days.
-The biggest contributor to that improvement was DIO, which improved 24.6 days compared to the five-year average.
-That was partially offset by a 19.6-day decrease in DPO.
+On a 12-month basis, the trend at Acme Packet looks good.
+At 80.2 days, it is 3.7 days better than the five-year average of 83.9 days.
+The biggest contributor to that improvement was DIO, which improved 17.2 days compared to the five-year average.
+That was partially offset by a 25.5-day increase in DPO.

-Considering the numbers on a quarterly basis, the CCC trend at Acme Packet looks OK.
-At 63.5 days, it is little changed from the average of the past eight quarters.
+Considering the numbers on a quarterly basis, the CCC trend at Acme Packet looks weak.
+At 100.8 days, it is 40.7 days worse than the average of the past eight quarters.
 Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
-With quarterly CCC doing slightly worse than average and the latest 12-month CCC coming in better, Acme Packet gets a mixed review in this cash-conversion checkup.
+With quarterly CCC doing worse than average and the latest 12-month CCC coming in better, Acme Packet gets a mixed review in this cash-conversion checkup.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.